technomancy7/netcrawler/README.md

 #returns what is in the image, e.i. a persons name

 #Due to how google handles the service, theres no way to call this directly for files on your hard drive.
-#A workaround for now would be using the IMGUR class in this module to upload the file, get the URL from there, and use that for this.
+#A workaround for now would be using the Uguu class in this module to upload the file, get the URL from there, and use that for this.
 ```

 ## Gamefaqs